 Purcellville Wine & Food Festival, July

-While on hold this year, be sure to return in July 2021 for the ninth Purcellville Wine & Food Festival Tents are erected at Dillon’s Woods, adjacent to Firemen’s Field, where Loudoun wineries sell their vintages alongside beer from local breweries and restaurants and food trucks featuring tasty treats.
+When the Purcellville Wine & Food Festival returns in July, tents are erected at Dillon’s Woods, adjacent to Firemen’s Field, where Loudoun wineries sell their vintages alongside beer from local breweries and restaurants and food trucks featuring tasty treats.

 Christmas in Purcellville